WHY I TEACH

 alternative metaphors.

-My goals must accommodate a range: helping the quick-to-the-result artist
+My goals had to accommodate that range: helping the quick-to-the-result artist

 to slow down and consider things they may